puppetlabs/puppet/api/docs/http_catalog.md

 - `environment`: the environment name.
 - `facts_format`: must be `application/json` or `pson`.
-- `facts`: serialized pson of the facts hash.
+- `facts`: serialized JSON or PSON of the facts hash.
 Since facts can contain `&`, which is also the HTTP query parameter delimiter, facts are doubly-escaped.
 - `transaction_uuid`: a transaction uuid identifying the entire transaction (shows up in the report as well).